offconvex/offconvex.github.io/_posts/2018-02-20-generalization2.md

 ## Concluding thoughts

 While generalization theory can seem merely academic at times ---since in practice held-out data establishes generalizaton--- I hope you see from the above account that understanding generalization can give some interesting insights into what is going on in deep net training.
-The noise stability insights introduced above have obvious interest in study of biological neural nets.
+Insights about noise stability of trained deep nets have obvious interest for study of biological neural nets.
+(See also the classic [von Neumann ideas](http://fab.cba.mit.edu/classes/862.16/notes/computation/vonNeumann-1956.pdf) on noise resilient computation.)

 At the same time, I suspect that compressibility is only one part of the generalization mystery, and that we are still missing some big idea.
 I don't see how to use the above ideas to demonstrate that the effective number of parameters in VGG19 is as low as $50k$, as seems to be the case.
 I suspect doing so will force us to understand the structure of the data (in this case, real-life images) which the above analysis mostly ignores.
 The only property of data used is that the deep net aligns itself better with data than with noise.